Exploring the Co-SIMP dark matter model using the 21-cm signal from the dark ages: Introduction

-The standard dark matter (DM) models presumably consider a $\mathbb{Z}_2$ symmetry to stabilise the WIMP (weakly interacting massive particle) dark matter.
+The standard DM models presumably consider a $\mathbb{Z}_2$ symmetry to stabilise the WIMP (weakly interacting massive particle) dark matter~\citep{silveira1985scalar,mcdonald1994gauge,burgess2001minimal}.
 While minimal and phenomenologically successful, this framework suffers certain limitations. $\mathbb{Z}_2$ symmetry restricts DM number-changing processes to even-number interactions, leaving a restricted freedom in achieving the observed relic abundance of DM.
 Also, in the scenario where the DM annihilation process is suppressed, $\mathbb{Z}_2$ symmetry provides no additional natural mechanisms to prevent DM-overabundance.
 Additionally, the indirect bounds on the pair annihilations are often severe~\citep{HESS:2021zzm,HESS:2015cda,HESS:2014zqa,Thorpe-Morgan:2020czg,Fermi-LAT:2016uux,Fermi-LAT:2015att}.
 On the other hand, models with higher discrete symmetries, such as $\mathbb{Z}_3$ offer richer dynamics, providing additional freedom to achieve the observed relic abundance of DM.
-Furthermore, $\mathbb{Z}_3$ models have the ability to address the small scale structure issues of Universe~\citep{burkert1995structure,moore1999dark,boylan2011too,oman2015unexpected}.
+Furthermore, $\mathbb{Z}_3$ models have the ability to address small scale structure issues of the Universe~\citep{burkert1995structure,moore1999dark,boylan2011too,oman2015unexpected,Parikh:2023qtk}, offering a potential resolution of the key limitations of the $\Lambda$CDM ($\Lambda$ cold dark matter) scenario.
 In this paper, we consider the $\mathbb{Z}_3$ symmetric co-SIMP (strongly interacting massive particle) model, having a distinctive freeze-out mechanism from a conventional WIMP \citep{Smirnov:2020zwf,Parikh:2023qtk}.
-While the annihilating DM is subjected to heat up the intergalactic medium (IGM), the $\mathbb{Z}_3$ symmetric co-SIMP dark matter with its unique interaction property leading to endothermic reactions with IGM leaves its imprint by influencing the 21-cm signal from the dark ages.
-This enables co-SIMP DM to provide a feasible explanation for the dip of the EDGES signal, as demonstrated in \citet{Paul:2023emc}.
-In addition, the presence of $\mathbb{Z}_3$ symmetry helps the co-SIMP DM to address the small-scale structure issues in cosmology through a large DM self-interaction \citep{Parikh:2023qtk}, offering a potential resolution of the key limitations of the $\Lambda$CDM ($\Lambda$ cold dark matter) scenario.
+While the annihilating DM heats up the intergalactic medium (IGM), the $\mathbb{Z}_3$ symmetric co-SIMP dark matter with its unique interaction property leading to endothermic reactions with IGM leaves its imprint by influencing the 21-cm signal from the dark ages.
+This enables co-SIMP DM to provide a feasible explanation for the dip of the EDGES signal, as demonstrated in \cite{Paul:2023emc}, in addition to addressing the small-scale structure issues of Universe.
 These characteristics of the co-SIMP DM model make it a promising DM candidate from both a cosmological and a phenomenological perspective.
 The prospect of probing the co-SIMP process through various experiments, such as beam dump searches \citep{Marsicano:2018vin,Batell:2014mga} and electron $g-2$ measurements \citep{Muong-2:2021ojo}, further enriches interest in investigating different aspects of this model.
 We explore the cosmological implications of the co-SIMP scenario during the dark ages, focusing on its imprint on the global 21-cm signal, power spectrum, and the associated observational prospects.

 This paper is organized as follows.
 Section~\ref{sec:DMmodel} explains the framework of the co-SIMP dark matter model.
 The effect of this model on the global 21-cm signal is discussed in Section~\ref{sec:darkage_global}.
 Section~\ref{sec:darkage_ps} describes how this model affects the 21-cm power spectrum during the dark ages.
 The possibility of finding evidence for this model and distinguishing it from the standard $\Lambda$CDM model is discussed in Section~\ref{sec:prospects}.
 Lastly, Section~\ref{sec:conclusion} provides a summary and discussion of our results.